Infrastructure Management

 LocalStackLocal filesystemNo S3-compatible archival

-Observability stackNo dashboardsAgents still work, no metrics or tracing
+Observability stackNo dashboardsAgents still run; no metrics or tracing

 Minimum viable deployment: PostgreSQL only.